Send audio files by link — listen straight in the browser

 Friend

-- Free transfer, no sign-up, ephemeral link.
+- Free transfer, no sign-up, time-limited link (2–15 days depending on your plan).